Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExamplev2/README.md

 ## Necessary Azure resources
 - Create both a Personalizer and a Language Understanding resource in the Azure portal.
 These will be used to power the reinforcement learning and NLP cababilities of the bot, respectively.
 - NOTE: when creating a LUIS resource in the portal, you can choose between creating a prediction resource, an authoring resource, or both.
-Only an authoring resource is needed for this sample.
-More on the two [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-keys#azure-resources-for-luis)
+You can opt to only use an authoring resource for this sample; however, the prediction key and endpoint that luis.ai will provide for you in this case can only be used for a limited number of requests.
+For a more robust app experience, you should create both an authoring and prediction resource.
+More on the two [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-keys#azure-resources-for-luis).

 ## Set up Personalizer
 - In [appsettings.json](./appsettings.json), modify `PersonalizerServiceEndpoint` to be your resource's endpoint and `PersonalizerAPIKey` to be either one of your resource's keys; this can be found in the Keys and Endpoint tab in the portal under `Endpoint` and `Key1`/`Key2`, respectively.